 Quality first teaching underpins all educational provision.
 It focuses on inclusive practice and breaks down barriers to learning.
 For the majority of children this can be achieved by identifying specific barriers, followed by personalisation and differentiation using strategies as identified in the Somerset Graduated Response Tool.
 The Somerset Graduated Response Tool breaks down SEN into four broad areas of need.
 This targets specific support for teachers to plan and for any interventions to take place.
 You can learn more about the Somerset Graduated Response at: https://www.somerset.gov.uk/graduated-response-tool/

 Education Health and Care Plans ( EHCP)

 There is a programme of on –going staff training both in school and elsewhere to ensure our staff have the skills and knowledge to support children with SEND.
-Recent training has included: Emotion Coaching, Emotional Literacy Support Assistant Training, Talkboost and currently staff are being trained in ELKLAN.
+Recent training has included: Trauma Informed Schools Awareness, Adverse Childhood Experiences (ACEs), Attachment, Emotion Coaching, Emotional Literacy Support Assistant Training, Talkboost, Precision Teaching, Awareness of Autism and ELKLAN.

 Somerset’s SEND Local Offer is our local hub of information and guidance for children and young people with special educational needs and/or disabilities (SEND), their families and professionals in Somerset.
 Explore services available to support you and how to access them.

 The Somerset Parent Carer Forum website can be found here:

 Somerset SENDIAS can be found here: